woctezuma/steam-stylegan2/README.md

 > If we consider the distribution of training data, it is clear that areas of low density are poorly represented and thus likely to be difficult for the generator to learn.
 This is a significant open problem in all generative modeling techniques.
 However, it is known that drawing latent vectors from a truncated [42, 5] or otherwise shrunk [34] sampling space tends to improve average image quality, although some amount of variation is lost.

 ### Style Mixing

+In the grids below, styles from the first row and first column are mixed.

+Similarly to style mixing of faces:
+- the pose and geometrical shapes are similar for images in the same column,
+- the color palette is similar for images in the same row.

+With truncation, color palettes are less diverse, which is expected, and seem to be darker.

 #### Without truncation